SimpleNewz - Build Wealth | AI Money | Crypto

 Step 1: Assess Your Skills

-Look at your individual strengths: are you skilled in mathematics?
-If your background is a technical one (e.g., auto programming), do some playing around with Python before moving into ML.
+Look at your individual strengths: Are you skilled in mathematics?
+If your background is technical (e.g., auto programming), play around with Python before moving into ML.

-Data scientists use their ability to analyze data and extract value from it in this extraction.
+Data scientists use their ability to analyze data and extract value from it.

 Step 2: Learn and Certify